Guelph Community Backpack Project

 A variety of art supplies are provided at no cost, including: canvases, paint, brushes, clay, paper, beads, pencil crayons, colouring books, and more.
 Artists can bring in their own supplies as well.

-Dessert will be served at 3pm for the first few weeks instead of a hot meal.
+Homemade soup and dessert will be served at 3:00pm.
 Coffee and snacks are also available.

 To provide a safe, inclusive, and encouraging space where all community members are welcome to gather and create art, share a meal, build relationships, and discover new skills.